-- Remind your child not to share combs, hair barrettes, hats, scarves, helmets, or coats.
+- Remind your child not to share combs, hair barrettes, hats, scarves, helmets or coats.
 Head lice are wingless and do not have hind legs.
-So, they crawl, they DO NOT jump or fly.
+They crawl from place to place.
+They DO NOT jump or fly.

-- Have your child’s head checked if he/she complains of an itchy scalp.
+- Check your child’s head if he/she complains of an itchy scalp.
+If uncertain, call the nurse and she will be happy to assist you and check your child’s head.

 - If your child does have head lice: